 Are you Ready?

-The devastation from the Camp Fire is only now being discovered, but one thing that many that we know is that you can never be "too" ready for a disaster.
+One thing that we know is that you can never be "too" ready for a disaster.
 Seniors, in particular, seem to be especially hard hit.

 Ready Marin is Marin County's source for information on emergency preparedness, whether you are just starting or an experienced emergency volunteer.